vartanbeno/sentiment-web-crawler/README.md

 This is a web crawler developed for the final project of the fall 2018 COMP 479 - Information Retrieval course in Concordia University.
 The goal of the project is to experiment with web crawling, while scraping and indexing web documents and associating sentiment values to the index (using Afinn).

-The start URL is the [about page](https://www.concordia.ca/about.html) of the Concordia University website.

 AFINN words can be downloaded [here](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010).
 You can experiment with real-time sentiment analysis of words [here](https://darenr.github.io/afinn/).

 ## Getting Started